Calgary Coin & Antique Home Chinese Reference Guide Index

 s-1307

 S-1307.
 Iron 1 cash.
-Obverse: "YUNG-LI T'UNG PAO".
-Reverse: "FU" which is one character in a mandate given over a series of coins, that reads "THE GOVERNOR-GENERALS, THE TAOTAIS, AD THE PREFECTS ARE CHARGE BY THE EMPEROR TO GUARD YUEH AND ASSIST MING TO SETTLE THE STATE.
+Obverse: "YUNG-LI T'UNG PAO" in orthodox script.
+Reverse: "FU" which is one character in a mandate given over a series of coins readomg "THE GOVERNOR-GENERALS, THE TAOTAIS, AND THE PREFECTS ARE CHARGED BY THE EMPEROR TO GUARD YUEH AND ASSIST MING TO SETTLE THE STATE".
 Average (1 specimen) 26.2 mm, 6.0 grams.

 SMALL F $12.50 VF $30.00